carlosal1015/infomath/content/tools/vscode.md

 caption = ""
 +++

-Open-source hackable text editor developped by the [GitHub team](https://github.com)[^1].
-Numerous packages are available, we recommand *at least* the following:
+Open-source hackable text editor developped by Microsoft (yes we know, Microsoft is evil).
+Numerous packages are available for free.

-- Project
-- [...]

-[^1]: Note that GitHub has been bought by Microsoft which is developping the competiting software [Visual Studio Code](tools/vscode.md).